 Activating the Glutes

-The development of these muscles will help the whole body to perform optimally.
-Not only during workouts but also during the rest of the day.
+The activation of the posterior chain, including glutes, hips, and hammies, will help the whole body to perform optimally.
+This is true not only during workouts but also during the rest of the day.
 Glute activation will loosen up the hips and ensure that everything is perfect when it’s time for heavy lifting.
+When you need that added hip drive to lock out your deadlifts, you’ll be happy you spent 2 minutes activating your glutes first.

 Happy Exercising!